How to Set Up Emergency Call Routing for Contractors in 2026

 The deployment I’d build for a contractor looks different from what I’d build for a law firm or a salon.
 The intake questions are specific to trade work.
 The emergency routing logic depends on your service types.
 The integration depends on what you’re running — Jobber, ServiceTitan, HouseCall Pro, or something else.

 The specific deployment shape I’d put together for a trade contractor — including the call flow, routing logic, and integration options — is laid out on the contractor-specific use-case page.
+For the exact after-hours routing pattern Google is already testing, start with the emergency call routing for contractors workflow.

 Start there if you want to get concrete about whether this fits your business.
 Or send your current after-hours call policy through the free workflow audit and I’ll map the emergency routing for your service types.